-Paragraph 5(b)(3) provides that no application for a certificate of title is required for barges or for vessels under construction.
+Paragraph (b)(3) provides that no application for a certificate of title is required for barges or for vessels under construction.
+This is because many old barges are not federally documented and the records necessary to title them may be unavailable or costly to obtain.
+See Section 2 comment 1.
 Accordingly, if no application for a certificate of title for such a vessel has been delivered to the office, the perfection of a security interest in the vessel is governed by UCC Article 9, not by this act.
 However, if an owner does apply for a certificate of title for the vessel, perfection must be through compliance with this act.
-See Section 14 comment 1.
+See Section 15 comment 1.